jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/instructor.md

 - Office Location: Cinnamon West 02-09 (down the hall from our classroom)
 - Email Address: frome [at] nus.edu.sg
 - You can call me Jonathan, Dr. Frome, Professor Frome, or Prof Frome, or just Prof!
+	- By the way, it's best not to call your university instructors "Mr./Ms." as you might have done before NUS.
+That's not common in university.

 ## Dr. Jonathan Frome's mini intellectual history